lucalazzaroni/Edgine/README.md

-# Edgine
+# Tesi Edgine
-Edge Engine for Atmosphere
-Prova 1
-Prova 2
+This repo contains the LaTex project of our master degree thesis